cuilakers/TwinGreedy/README.md

 * **Run**

-> Run the program on the example data set:
+> Run the program on the example data set

 ```setup
 ./TwinGreedy -c config_example.txt